Snow (Crowley short story): Plot

 A woman named Georgie becomes wealthy by marriage to her first husband.
 He buys her a self-surveillance device called a Wasp, a flying drone designed to record her life which she retains after his death.
-When the unnamed narrator meets and marries her, she has adjusted to the Wasp as a part of her life despite considering it unnecessary.
+When Charlie (the narrator) meets and marries her, she has adjusted to the Wasp as a part of her life despite considering it unnecessary.
 The two enjoy many happy excursions, especially alpine skiing before separating.
-The narrator is separated from, yet on good terms with Georgie when he hears she has died.
+Charlie is separated from, yet on good terms with Georgie when he hears she has died.

 After her death, Georgie's recorded life is downloaded into a system called The Park, a type of digital cemetery in which her memories can be accessed by loved ones after her death.
-The narrator visits Georgie's "memories" but finds them distant, covering mostly memories he does not remember or care for and only accessible at random, with no organization allowing him to specify memories.
-Annoyed, the narrator queries the director, who explains that due to legal interests, recordings are required to be random to avoid legal vulnerability or screening and deleting of memories considered legal evidence.
+Charlie visits Georgie's "memories" but finds them distant, covering mostly memories he does not remember or care for and only accessible at random, with no organization allowing him to specify memories.
+Annoyed, Charlie queries the director, who explains that due to legal interests, recordings are required to be random to avoid legal vulnerability or screening and deleting of memories considered legal evidence.
 Based on this decision, developers of the technology based their memory systems "on the molecular level", yielding both extremely economic storage, but leaving access random.

-The narrator returns, accessing videos of Georgie alone, before and after his time with her.
-Noticing that the video appears to lose clarity, the narrator returns to the director, who informs him that over time, a small amount of degradation will happen to video quality.
-Returning later, the narrator finds even more degradation, resulting in video snow.
+Charlie returns, accessing videos of Georgie alone, before and after his time with her.
+Noticing that the video appears to lose clarity, Charlie returns to the director, who informs him that over time, a small amount of degradation will happen to video quality.
+Returning later, Charlie finds even more degradation, resulting in video snow.
 The director, at this point, explains that he has explained the most he knows about loss of quality, and that other Park users have had similar problems.
 He relates the story as well, that his previous job working at a stock footage warehouse yielded the opposite set of complaints; producers frequently requested stock image of scenes from everyday life, and such footage could almost never be found.
 At The Park, often users only want access to significant memories, but are faced with far more footage of scenes from everyday life.